-Most courses run in the morning

-Courses for parents/ carers of secondary aged children also include sessions on puberty and developing independence skills.

-Parents and carers develop strategies through discussion, direct teaching, practising ideas and watching videos of other parents talking about strategies they use.
+Most courses run in the morning Courses for parents/ carers of secondary aged children also includes a session on puberty.
+Parents and carers develop strategies through discussion, direct teaching, practising ideas and watching videos of young people and other parents talking about their experiences.
 Parents and carers put strategies into place between sessions.

-There is a follow up meeting a few months after the course has finished
+There is a follow up meeting a few months after the course has finished The Course Courses are facilitated by professionals from the Specialist Community Service-Learning Disabilities and Autism.

-The Course

-Courses are facilitated by professionals from the Specialist Community Service-Learning Disabilities and Autism.
 The service is made up of Clinical Psychologists, Nurses and Speech and Language Therapists with specialist training and experience.
 Courses are often co-run with other professionals who have been trained in Riding the Rapids, including teachers, teaching assistants, specialist resource workers and school nurses.
-Speech and Language Therapists sometimes join us for sone session.

-Most of our courses are for parents/ carers of primary-aged (reception to year 6) children.
-We also run courses for parents/ carers of secondary aged teenagers (school years 7-11).

-People who attend Riding the Rapids:
+There are two separate courses: one for parents/ carers of primary-aged (reception to year 6) children and one for parents/ carers of secondary aged teenagers (school years 7-11).
+People who attend Riding the Rapids with our team:

-- Have a child with an Autism Spectrum diagnosis, and/ or severe learning disabilities, or complex physical disabilities AND experiencing difficulties with their child's behaviour - Live with, or have very frequent contact with their child - Are able to commit to a ten week course, and try strategies between sessions
+- Have a child with an Autism Spectrum diagnosis, and/ or significant learning disabilities, (usually at specialist school) or complex physical disabilities AND want support with their child's well-being/ behaviours of concern - Live with, or have very frequent contact with their child - Are able to commit to a ten week course,